nathanrhoda/streaming-data-collection/ReadMe.md

 ## Generate Random Data
-Python script to create random  data and upload it to a s3 bucket
+Python script to create random  data and upload it to a Kinesis DataStream